Table of Contents

 You can also keep your brain more agile and healthy by keeping it active and exercising it, just as you would a muscle.
 Brain exercises include working puzzles (word, number, or jigsaw), playing cards, learning a new language, juggling, playing online brain games (e.g., Lumosity), or any physical activity that is new to you – from playing music to dancing to knitting.

-Experiencing the symptoms of MCMD or HAD can be confusing and even frightening.
+Experiencing the symptoms of an HIV-associated neurocognitive condition can be confusing and even frightening.
 One of the most important things you can do is ask for help.
 Do not be afraid to start a conversation with your health care provider, family, or close friends about any symptoms you may be experiencing that involve your thinking, behavior, or coordination.
 Seeking medical help early to find out what is causing the problem and starting treatment, if needed, is very important.
 People with severe HAD may need to go to a full-time assisted living facility for their own safety and well-being.

 Taking effective HIV treatments to keep the virus under control is also necessary.
-However, people with CNS problems may need extra help remembering to take their medications.
+However, people with central nervous system problems may need extra help remembering to take their medications.
 This is where support from family and friends may come in.
 You can also ask your health care provider and local AIDS service agencies for help.
-Finally, taking your HIV drugs regularly may be the best way to treat, and even prevent, HIV-associated brain problems.
+Finally, taking your HIV drugs regularly may be the best way to treat and prevent HIV-associated brain problems.